Dyvex/Troubleshooting_cheat-sheet/Cheatsheet-troubleshooting.md

             1. Voer dan eerst `named-checkconf` uit om te kijken **VOOR HET STARTEN OF HERSTARTEN VAN DE NAMED SERVICE**
             2. Als het probleem er nog steeds is,kijk dan naar de logs in `/var/named/data/named.run`
             3. Je kan altijd ook eens kijken naar het geregistreerd domein of dit nog oke is met `whois www.hogent.be`
+        * **The Serial**
+            1. Zone files can be modified on the primary name servers.
+Once resource records have been added, modified, or removed, you                 must remember to increment the zone serial number.
+Here is the existing serial number of the example.com zone.
+            2. If the initial serial number begins at 0, then the next value will be 1.
+            3. Kijken naar de reverse lookup  van het adres met **nano /var/named/2.0.192.in-addr.arpa** (als ip 192.0.2.0 is)
+                - Uitvoer zou dan moeten zijn:\
+                    $TTL 3H
+                    @   IN SOA  @ hostmaster.example.com. (
+                    2    ; serial
+                    3H   ; refresh
+                    1H   ; retry
+                    1W   ; expire
+                    3H ) ; minimum
+                    @        IN    NS    ns1.example.com.
+                    @        IN    NS    ns2.example.com.
+                    1        IN    PTR   ns1.example.com.
+                    2        IN    PTR   ns2.example.com.
+                    10       IN    PTR   host1.example.com.
+                    11       IN    PTR   host2.example.com.
+                    12       IN    PTR   host3.example.com.
+            4. Once the zone serial number has been incremented, the zone needs to be reloaded.
+This can be done **without restarting                   the named process.** Met `rdnc reload example.com`
 ### Voorbeelenden foutboodschap
 - `No route to host`
     - Internetlaag